Bubbq/Pokemon-Game/README.md

-The purpose of this project was to essentially recreate the fundamentals of every pokemon game from evolving, collecting, and battling pokemon.
-The acedemic thesis of this endavour is to solidify the concepts & application(s) of C++, wether that be file reading and manipulation, menu-driven programming, memory allocation, the use of vectors, and of course, OOP.
+The purpose of this project was to essentially recreate the fundamentals of every Pokémon game from evolving, collecting, and battling Pokémon.
+The academic thesis of this endeavor is to solidify the concepts & application(s) of C++, whether that be file reading and manipulation, menu-driven programming, memory allocation, the use of vectors, and of course, OOP.